Yusarina/Rinas-Beer-Pong-Table-For-ChilloutVR/README.md

 A beer pong table for ChilloutVR, just import it into your project, make sure you have TextMeshPro as well.

-- You can also get this off Gumroad: Coming Soon.
+- You can also get this off Gumroad: https://joliavr.gumroad.com/l/joliacvrbeerpongtable
 - Find more assets on my website: https://jolia.xyz
 - Join my discord server: https://discord.gg/T8zYhgvcpF